 At the beginning, I said that the best way to approach writing is by always considering your piece unfinished.
-Yet, by having lots of people read your writing, just like with The Martian, you can produce a great piece of work.
+Yet, when you involve lots of people read your writing, just like with The Martian, you can produce a great piece of work.
 Think of writing like an asymptote.
 At first, you make big changes.
 Maybe you scrap the entire thing and rewrite.
 As you go through more and more drafts, you make smaller tweaks.
-Yet, the status of perfection is never quite reached.
+Yet, the status of perfection is never quite reachable.
 But, just a with an asymptote, you can get pretty darn close.

 My mom once told me that you didn’t have to be a good writer, only a good editor.
 I feel like that goes to a certain extent.
 I think the key is to find the write balance (pun intended).
 Here are seven tips that have helped me in editing my writing.

 It’s amazing how many errors we miss when reading in our heads.
 Perhaps it is because we’ve just spent the past who knows how many hours writing.
 By reading our writing out loud, we focus on every word.
 Additionally, when you read it out loud, you hear how it sounds.
 One of my writing teachers told me that writing that sounds good out loud always looks good in your head.
 Writing that sounds good in your head, doesn’t always sound good out loud.
 In my opinion, one of the best examples of writing to read out loud is the Hobbit by J.R.R Tolkien.
 In particular, the songs and poems he wrote in there.
 Check it out sometime.
 I read this book to my brothers when I was younger.
 Reading to others is next on the list.

 2. Read it Out Loud to Someone Else